Tyler Stephenson Preview, Player Props: Reds vs. Mariners

-The Cincinnati Reds, including Tyler Stephenson (.364 batting average in his past 10 games), battle starter Bryce Miller and the Seattle Mariners at Great American Ball Park, Tuesday at 6:40 PM ET.
+On Wednesday, Tyler Stephenson (batting .433 in his past 10 games) and the Cincinnati Reds face the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
+First pitch is at 6:40 PM ET.

-In his previous game, he racked up two extra-base hits (2-for-4 with two doubles and an RBI) against the Mariners.
+He reached base in his only plate appearance in his previous game against the Mariners.

 Tyler Stephenson Game Info & Props vs. the Mariners